 - Any advertisement connected to the sale of Term Life insurance must prominently disclose any change in premium or benefits resulting from the aging of the insured [CIC §10127.8 (b)(4)&(5)].

-You may contact the Health Insurance Counseling and Advocacy Program (HICAP) to obtain counseling on all health insurance issues including special Medicare Supplement open enrollment rights free of charge at 1(800) 434-0222.
+You may contact the Department of Aging (HICAP) to obtain counseling on all health insurance issues including special Medicare Supplement open enrollment rights free of charge at 1(800) 434-0222.

 The information provided herein is not all inclusive and does not negate or preempt existing California law.
 If you have questions or wish to discuss an insurance matter, the officers at our Consumer Hotline are available to help you.
 Please call them at 1(800) 927-HELP (4357) or Contact Us page.